nexon-official/sunflake/README.md

 |null|Sets to null, so it will not be displayed.|
 |previous|Fills with the value from the previous time period.|

-## Note
+> [!CAUTION]
-Be cautious, as the values entered will be lost when switching between Builder and Code modes.
+> Be cautious, as the values entered will be lost when switching between Builder and Code modes.

 ## Usage Guide
 Let's assume you have the following data that you want to represent as a time series.